Richard Elliott Dotson

 Dotson was traded to the New York Yankees after the 1987 season but was released midway through the 1989 campaign.
 After another stint with the Sox, he signed with the Kansas City Royals for the 1990 season.
 That season, his final one in the majors, was marked with disaster, finishing 0-4 with an ERA over 8.

 Since retiring, Dotson has been a minor league pitching coach in the Chicago White Sox organization.
 He was with the Bristol White Sox in 2002 before spending 2003-2004 with the Great Falls White Sox.
-Dotson was a coach for the Birmingham Barons in 2005-2007 and the Charlotte Knights from 2008 to the present (as of 2013).
+Dotson was a coach for the Birmingham Barons in 2005-2007 and the Charlotte Knights from 2008 to 2016.
+In 2017, he was the team's minor league pitching coordinator, and in 2018 was named pitching coach of the Birmingham Barons again.

 - AL All-Star (1984)